jfrog/artifactory-user-plugins/governance/approveDeny/DEBUG.md

 The log files are located in the ``/var/opt/jfrog/artifactory``.
 The most useful one for plugins is ``artifactory-service.log``.
 There are two ways to get the logs:

-    1. SSH into the Docker container and look at the file:
+    1. Shell into the Docker container and look at the file:
       ```
       docker exec -it rt1 sh
       cat /opt/jfrog/artifactory/var/log/artifactory-service.log